mokojm/townshell/README.md

 - macOS : I don't have a clue what it would imply to have TownShell working on macOS.
 - Provide a collection of grid with interesting features
 - Make 'playback' works or add a 'load' command to play combinations

+## Bugs
+- Control on isClip make TownShell crash often
+- The original clip is often missing when using undo

 # Contributing
 I'm not very experienced at programming or using github, so any help on making this project easier to understand will be appreciated.